Ideas, Information, and Inquiry (Triple-I) Course Development

 The Ideas, Information, and Inquiry (Triple-I) program is designed to teach the power of disciplinary thinking—and the value of crossing disciplinary boundaries.
 No student arrives at Carolina with a full understanding of all the academic opportunities available on campus.
 Few understand how multiple disciplines rigorously define and test problems or create and share knowledge.
 Triple-I courses introduce students to disciplines they may not even be aware of early in their academic careers, with the possibility they could decide to major or minor in such areas.

-Triple-I classes are large (typically 250 students) broadly interdisciplinary courses that introduce students to a wide range of academic subject areas and to four key capacities.
+Triple-I classes are large broadly interdisciplinary courses that introduce students to a wide range of academic subject areas and to four key capacities.
 They are taught by teams of three faculty members whose disciplinary, research, and/or scholarly approaches differ significantly from one another.

 Courses are organized around a broad theme that highlights the different approaches among the team.
 Instructors explore with students the strengths, weaknesses, distinctions, and similarities among disciplines and approaches.
-Triple-I courses also help students to develop four key capacities that they will extend through further study: foundations of data science, global awareness, principles of evidence, and collaboration.
+Triple-I courses also help students to develop four key capacities that they will extend through further study: global awareness, principles of evidence, collaboration, and data literacy.

 - Compare and contrast three distinct ways of addressing a question.

-- Use data and evidence to apply key methods of and concerns associated with data science.
+- Use data and evidence to apply key methods of and concerns associated with data literacy.

 - Situate ideas and experiences in global contexts.